Upgrading Tanzu Kubernetes Grid Integrated Edition (NSX-T Networking)

 Warning: Refer to the Release Notes for current version support, known issues, and other important information.

-If upgrading to NSX-T v3.1.0, note the current DRS mode setting, then change DRS mode to Manual.
+Note the current DRS mode setting, then change DRS mode to Manual.
 For more information, see Pods Stop After Upgrading From NSX-T v3.0.2 to v3.1.0 in the Tanzu Kubernetes Grid Integrated Edition Release Notes.

 - Refer to the VMware Product Interoperability Matrices.